 It’s easy to fall headlong into a negative frame of mind, and stall out on your job search.
 So learn from it, but don’t dwell on it.
 Leave those rejection letters in your rear-view mirror.
 They’re just little speed bumps on the road to the ultimate goal.
 Remember to focus all of your energy on the one thing you can affect: Your future.

 A job search is a marathon, not a sprint.
-It’s about endurance and perseverance and succeeding in the long run.
+For many people on the job hunt, it can take between 3 to 6 months to get hired, so it’s about endurance, perseverance, and succeeding in the long run even if you get rejected this week.
 Work on your hunt methodically and relentlessly, and you’ll have the best chance of snagging a great opportunity right when it becomes available.

 I promise you, there’s an awesome job out there that’s a perfect fit for your skills, talents, and personality.
-A job that you’ll love.
-Now quit moping around – get out there and find it!
+A job that you’ll love — a job that will be perfect for you, and will lead you into a fulfilling career in the game industry.
+Now quit moping around, get out there and find it!

-If you liked this post, please share it on Facebook, Twitter or LinkedIn.
+If you liked this post, please share it with a friend.